WAMAWAMA/WAMA_Modules/README.md

 <details>
 <summary> Introduction and installation command </summary>

-`transformer` is a lib includes abundant CNN and Transformer structures, which is highly recommended to install for cooperating with this library.
+`transformer` (powered by Huggingface) is a lib including super abundant CNN and Transformer structures, which is highly recommended to install for cooperating with this library.

-Install `transformer` use ↓
+Install `transformer` with pip ↓
 ```
 pip install transformers
 ```

 </details>